Briskine/briskine/.github/ISSUE_TEMPLATE/ENHANCEMENT_REQUEST.md

 ---
-name: Enhancement request.
+name: Enhancement request
-about: Request some improvements for an existing feature.
+about: Request improvements for an existing feature.
 title: ''
 labels: enhancement
 assignees: ''